thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/recomputer-r1000.md

 Any connection to **localhost:8080** on your local machine will be forwarded to **127.0.0.1:8080** on the **reComputer R1000**.

-* To access the **Edge Instance**, please copy local host address into the address bar of your browser.
-Use your credentials to log in:
+* To access the **Edge Instance**, please copy the local host address into the address bar of your browser.
+Use your credentials to log in.

 ```bash
 127.0.0.1:8080